ksgteja/Query-Builder/README.md

 ### DB Setup
 1. Once MySQL is installed, create database with name querybuilder
    -                           **create database querybuilder**
-2. find SQL Scripts folder and click on querybuilder.sql which will import tables
+2. Find SQL Scripts folder and click on querybuilder.sql which will import tables
 3. You can change connection string of db for application in routes -> connections.js file

 ### Application Setup